samuelandersoncodes/a-ride-to-adapt/README.md

 * The Reasons section
-    * This section informs the user on the benefits of joining the international community not only in the area of sports and recreation but also solve their adaptation-related promlems.
+    * This section informs the user on the benefits of joining the international community not only in the area of sports and recreation but also solve their adaptation-related problems.
     * This, coupled with the sense of belongingness should encourage the user to consider joining the international community.

 ![Reasons section](docs/readme_images/reasons_section.JPG)